Skip to main content

 Does their voice boom from their belly, or does it squeak out from the head area?

-Some people speak from deep in their belly, creating a deep, more resonant voice.
+Some people speak from deep in their chest, creating a deep, more resonant voice.
 These voices are usually powerful—think James Earl Jones, Vin Diesel, or Margaret Thatcher after her famous vocal transformation.

-People who speak from their throat or neck areas create higher frequencies, sounding more like the iconic Mickey Mouse in extreme cases.
+People who speak from their throat or nasal areas create higher frequencies, sounding more like the iconic Mickey Mouse in extreme cases.

 OK, now that you know the HOW, let’s look at some real-world examples.